l5d1l5/expected-land-use-change/README.md

 #### Code
 In this initial release, this code summarizes the threat facing L3 ecoregions.
 The script ["threatCalc.py"](https://github.com/usgs-bis/expected-land-use-change/blob/master/threatCalc.py) is an arcpy script that calculates the area of each threat class within each L3 ecoregion.
 Alternatively, a different shapefile or zone raster could be used in place of the L3 ecoregion boundaries to summarize the threat data at a user's desired geography.

+#### Dependencies
+The threaCalc.py script was written using Python 2.7 and arcpy 10.5.1.
+Future releases will use open source software.

 #### Inputs
 - [Omernik level 3 ecoregions from EPA](https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states)
 - [Threat.tif](https://www.sciencebase.gov/catalog/item/5a87249de4b00f54eb3a2e1e)